-- where operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; - for which discrete information is available.
-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
+- that engages in business activities from which it may earn revenue and incur expenses (including revenues and expenses relating to transactions with other components of the same entity); - where operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; - for which discrete information is available.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decisionmaker.
 The chief operating decision-maker who is responsible for allocating resources and assessing performance of the operating segments has been identified as the Managing Director of Dangote Sugar Refinery Plc